rparth07/gh-contributions-finder/README.md

 ## Features

 - **Extract Repository Links:** Finds all contributions from a GitHub user's activity timeline.
-- **Flexible Output Options:** Return results as a string, write them to a file, or copy them to the clipboard.
+- **Flexible Output Options:** Return results as a list of repository links, write them to a file, or copy them to the clipboard.

 ## Installation